MANTENN/adonis-ally-azure-ad/README.md

   <p>
     Since the code is synchronus and the context, <pre>this.ctx</pre> is asynchronus, I was not able to implement PKCE flow into the Azure Active Directory library.
   </p>
-  <p>As of know I the best route is to implement PKCE in the route handler.
-Ex:
+  <p>As of now, the best way to handle PKCE is to grab them from the route handler and pass them through the callbacks Ex:
   <code align="left">
     // 2.
 Get Profile`
     Route.get('/azure-active-directory/callback', async ({ request, ally, response }) => {